-Once the accredited person submits the form through their VEU Registry account, the system automatically calculates the number of VEECs eligible to be created based on the methodology detailed in the VEU Specifications.
+Once the accredited person submits the creation form through their VEU Registry account, the system automatically calculates the number of VEECs eligible to be created based on the methodology detailed in the VEU Specifications.
 VEEC calculations are rounded up from 0.5, or otherwise rounded down to the nearest number.

-Once VEECs are created in an accredited person's VEU Registry account, they will appear in one of the activity pages.
-To familiarise yourself with these pages, review our VEU Registry User Manual available via 'Help' at www.veu-registry.vic.gov.au.
+Once VEECs are created in an accredited person's VEU Registry account, they will appear in the 'Activities' queue.